Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 1. Sepia – Top Remedy For Fungal Infection Ringworm

-When and How to use Sepia?
+When to use Sepia?

 2. Tellurium – For Ringworm With Multiple Rings Connected Together

-When and How to use Tellurium?
+When to use Tellurium?

 3. Graphites – For Fungal Infection With Rash Between Skin Folds

-When and How to use Graphites?
+When to use Graphites?

 4. Sulphur – For Fungal Infection With Marked Itching, Burning